BernardoMG/line-server-network/README.md

 3. improve cache

 ### 7. If you were to critique your code, what would you have to say about it?
+Since I don't have much experience with Sinatra framework probably the files organization is not the best one and I couldn't add test for the "controller" file using

 - sinatra estructure
 - controller tests (rack test)